Aleix Viladot

-Aleix Viladot Caramés (born 26 June 1997) is an Andorran footballer who plays as a defender for Arnedo.
+Aleix Viladot Caramés (born 26 June 1997) is an Andorran footballer who plays as a defender for Penya Encarnada and the Andorra national team.

 Career

 Viladot started his career with Andorran side FC Andorra.
 In 2018, he joined Marshalltown Community College Tigers in the United States.
 In 2019, Viladot signed for American club Florida Tropics.
 In 2020, he joined Texas–Rio Grande Valley Vaqueros in the United States.
 In 2021, he signed for Spanish team Arnedo.